micmarty/disk_usage_color_list/README.md

     ~/.config/fish/config.fish
     ```

-3. Go to the bottom and append
+3. Go to the bottom and append:

-    You can use other name than duc, obviously.
+    (you can use other name than duc, obviously)
     3.1
     ```bash
     alias duc="YOUR_DIRECTORY/disk_usage_color_list/color_du_ls.sh"